Interactive children's book: Gamebooks

-Gamebooks are much like traditional books, but require the reader to make decisions throughout the book that affect the outcome of the story.
+Gamebooks are much like traditional books but require the reader to make decisions throughout the book that affect the outcome of the story.
 At each decision point, the reader is instructed to go to a particular page and/or paragraph to continue the story.
 The first gamebook debuted in 1941.
 The format was especially popular in the 1980s.

 Hidden object and picture books

 Hidden object picture books engage readers of all ages by camouflaging items with the intention of children eventually finding them.
-Whether the hidden object is a hard to spot character or an item specified by the author in a rhyming list, is subject to the book or possibly the series of books it belongs to.
+Whether the hidden object is a hard-to-spot character, or an item specified by the author in a rhyming list is subject to the book or possibly the series of books it belongs to.
 Although it is not standard, these types of interactive children's books are sometimes published with a common theme such as Christmas or life on the farm.
 Children can interactively experience a selective number of these books as early as age four and beginning at a pre-kindergarten grade level, depending on how easily the hidden objectives can be located.
-There are several notable authors and illustrators at the frontline assisting their audiences’ development of interactive reading skills in hidden object picture books:
+There are several notable authors and illustrators of hidden object picture books: